 This form should be typed or printed in black ink.
-After completing this form, you should file the original with the clerk of the circuit court in the county where your case is filed and keep a copy for your records.
+After completing this form, you should file the original with the clerk of the circuit court in the county where your petition was filed and attach a copy to the Summons: Personal Service on an Individual, Florida Family Law Rules of Procedure Form 12.910(a).
+You should also keep a copy for your records.